 Leave of Absence and Withdrawal

-There are two ways for students to separate from the College before graduation: through a Leave of Absence or through a Withdrawal.
-Students requesting a Leave of Absence or a Withdrawal must complete the Leave of Absence/Withdrawal form available online.
+There are two ways for current students to separate from the College before graduation: through a Leave of Absence or through a Withdrawal.
+Current* students requesting a Leave of Absence or a Withdrawal must complete the Leave of Absence/Withdrawal form

 Important: Please note that when you return from your Leave of Absence or if you decide to apply for readmission and are accepted after withdrawing from the College, there is no guarantee that the program or the curriculum requirements for your program will be the same as when you left the College.
 Returning students will be offered the programs and curriculum requirements that are currently in place.